 It doesn’t really matter, whether the collection is a pile of rocks from the sand pit at school or snails.
 Well um, the snail collection you might want to discourage, especially if they are alive and escape the bedroom like we had happen once.
 But that all said, collections work best when they can be displayed.

 The type of area (eg. shelves, frames) used for display provides a natural limit to the size of the collection.
 For example, only a few shelves leads to choosing what are the best or most interesting items in their collection.
 An important skill to learn!

-So it is perfectly ok to store these items out of sight in a cupboard or closet, as long as they are easy to access and put away.
+It is perfectly ok to store items out of sight in a cupboard or closet, as long as they are easy to access and put away.